Fried Shallot

 Method

-Store in airtight glass jars or containers at room temperature away from light and moisture
+Store homemade fried shallots in an airtight container at room temperature away from moisture and heat

 Duration